Highlights from the Ratings and Financial Report for SmileDirectClub Inc. (SDC)

 Analysts’ Opinion of SDC

-Many brokerage firms have already submitted their reports for SDC stocks, with Wolfe Research repeating the rating for SDC by listing it as a “Outperform.”
-The predicted price for SDC in the upcoming period, according to Wolfe Research is $16 based on the research report published on December 08th of the previous year 2020.
+Many brokerage firms have already submitted their reports for SDC stocks, with JP Morgan repeating the rating for SDC by listing it as a “Neutral.”
+The predicted price for SDC in the upcoming period, according to JP Morgan is $10 based on the research report published on May 11th of the current year 2021.

-Stifel, on the other hand, stated in their research note that they expect to see SDC reach a price target of $14, previously predicting the price at $11.
-The rating they have provided for SDC stocks is “Buy” according to the report published on September 17th, 2020.
+Wolfe Research, on the other hand, stated in their research note that they expect to see SDC reach a price target of $16.
+The rating they have provided for SDC stocks is “Outperform” according to the report published on December 08th, 2020.

+Stifel gave a rating of “Buy” to SDC, setting the target price at $14 in the report published on September 17th of the previous year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SDC starting from Katzman Steven B., who sale 12,000 shares at the price of $16.01 back on Jan 28.
-After this action, Katzman Steven B. now owns 524,438 shares of SmileDirectClub Inc., valued at $192,120 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SDC starting from Frist William H., who purchase 13,000 shares at the price of $7.83 back on May 12.
+After this action, Frist William H. now owns 64,241 shares of SmileDirectClub Inc., valued at $101,790 using the latest closing price.

-Rammelt Susan Greenspon, the EVP, CLO, Secretary of SmileDirectClub Inc., sale 75,000 shares at $15.00 during a trade that took place back on Jan 27, which means that Rammelt Susan Greenspon is holding 278,473 shares at $1,125,000 based on the most recent closing price.
+Katzman Steven B., the Chief Operating Officer of SmileDirectClub Inc., sale 12,000 shares at $16.01 during a trade that took place back on Jan 28, which means that Katzman Steven B. is holding 524,438 shares at $192,120 based on the most recent closing price.

 Stock Fundamentals for SDC